lilOAT/Suduko/README.txt

 . . . | 5 . . | 4 . .

 [row][col][candidate]
+    Locate the grid cell first [0][1]
+    Then locate numerical value position in list of candidates Candidate 1 = item 0.
+Candidate 9 = item 8.
     The '2' candidate are [0][1][1]
 . . . | . . . | . . . || .
 2 . | . . . | . . . || . . . | . . . | . . .
 . . . | . . . | . . . || . . . | . . . | . . . || . . . | . . . | . . .